Enitsaj13/Hat/README.md

 ### Pre-requisite

+1. In _env.prod_ file, change the url to the correct value. note that the `/api` should always be the suffix
-1. Change the app package to the correct value.
+2. Change the app package to the correct value.
 Look for **ph.rocketspin.hat** in app.json and then change it
-2. Increment the **buildNumber** for iOS and **versionCode** for android in app.json as well on every app store update of the app
+3. Increment the **buildNumber** for iOS and **versionCode** for android in app.json as well on every app store update of the app
-3. Update both version fields in app.json and package.json to the intended version that will be publicly viewable in respective app stores of each platform
+4. Update both version fields in app.json and package.json to the intended version that will be publicly viewable in respective app stores of each platform
-4. Run `npm run prebuild:clean` to ensure that the expo configurations are reflected to the app
+5. Run `npm run prebuild:clean` to ensure that the expo configurations are reflected to the app

 ### Android build